White Paper

 A miner's composite accuracy is the average of these two ratios.
 Both are tracked on-chain and can be independently verified by any participant.
 Falling below the 80% composite threshold removes a miner from Tier 2, returning them to Tier 1 status (node operation only, no verification or jury income).

-7.5 Reward Distribution
+8.5 Reward Distribution

 How the lottery works.
 Each block, every Tier 2 miner generates a cryptographic proof derived from their private key and a public seed (the hash of the previous block).
 This is a verifiable random function (VRF): the network selects the miner whose proof output wins the lottery for that block.
 The winner changes every block, is unpredictable in advance, and is independently verifiable by any participant after the fact by rerunning the same computation.
 The lottery makes solo mining psychologically and economically viable: on any given block, a single-node operator can win a meaningful payout.

 Example.
-Assume the 0.5% transaction fee generates 100 points on a given block and there are 50 Tier 1 miners and 20 Tier 2 miners.
+Assume the fee generates 100 points on a given block and there are 50 Tier 1 miners and 20 Tier 2 miners.
 The 20-point Tier 1 pool is split equally: each node operator receives 0.4 points.
 The 80-point Tier 2 pool splits into 48 points (60%) for the lottery winner and 32 points (40%) divided equally among all 20 validators as baseline (1.6 points each).
 The lottery winner receives 48 + 1.6 = 49.6 points on that block.
 A non-winning validator receives 1.6 points.
-The baseline ensures that every active validator earns something on every block, covering operational costs regardless of whether they win the lottery.
-Validators who successfully challenge fraudulent accounts also receive bounties (see Section 8.4), which can substantially exceed their baseline block income.
+The baseline ensures that every active validator earns something on every block, supporting operational costs regardless of whether they win the lottery.
+Validators who successfully challenge fraudulent accounts also receive bounties (see Section 9.4), which can substantially exceed their baseline block income.

-8. Arbitration and Court System
+9. Arbitration and Court System

 When miner audits surface strong signals that an account is non-human or that a person is operating multiple accounts, the system provides a formal dispute resolution process.
 There are two types of cases: (1) an account is not human, and (2) a person is operating more than one account.
-To ensure that miners are actively incentivized to bring cases, a successful challenge earns the challenger a bounty (see Section 8.4).

-8.1 Arbitration
+9.1 Arbitration

 To open a challenge, a miner must flag the account and stake a percentage of their own Earned points.
-The size of the stake reflects the miner's confidence in the claim.
+The percentage of the stake reflects the miner's confidence in the claim.
 The defendant account is notified and given a 7-day window to respond.

 The defendant may submit additional verification evidence or bring in other accounts willing to vouch by locking points.
 If the new evidence is sufficient, the challenger may withdraw without penalty: the defendant's percent-human score is increased based on the strength of the new evidence, and the challenger's stake is unlocked.
 No court is formed.

-8.2 Court Proceedings
+9.2 Court Proceedings

 A jury of 11 miners is selected at random from the pool of Tier 2 miners.
 The odd number prevents ties.
 Jurors cannot have direct transaction history with either the challenger or the defendant, reducing risk of coordinated behavior.
 Each juror must stake 5% of their own Earned points to participate, ensuring they have skin in the game.
 Jurors who vote with the majority have their stakes returned; jurors who vote against the final verdict lose their stakes, which are burned.

-8.3 Outcomes
+9.4 Outcomes

-8.4 Bounty
+9.5 Bounty

 When a court finds an account to be non-human or duplicate, the challenger receives 20% of the condemned account's Earned balance as a bounty.
 The remaining 80% is burned.
 This bounty creates a direct financial incentive for miners to actively seek out and challenge fraudulent accounts, solving the enforcement problem that would otherwise leave the system dependent on altruistic policing.